February 11th, 2025

 What Is Cellulite and Why Does It Happen?

 Cellulite is a structural skin issue that causes dimpled, lumpy skin.
-When excess fat is deposited between connective fibrous bands, it pulls down on the skin, causing dimpling.
+When excess fat is deposited between connective fibrous bands, it pulls the skin down, causing dimpling.
 Cellulite is most common in the thighs, buttocks, and hips.
 However, some individuals also have cellulite on their abdomen.

 While weight loss might help improve your appearance, it can’t eliminate cellulite all on its own.
-In some cases, rapid weight loss can leave loose or sagging skin, worsening the appearance of cellulite.
+In some cases, rapid weight loss can leave loose or sagging skin, which can worsen the appearance of cellulite.

 Common Myths About Cellulite (Debunked)